OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 ## Publication

-This guide is part of our [paper](../../../publications.md#enhancing-deployment-variability-management-by-pruning-elements-in-deployment-models){target=_blank} accepted at the UCC 2023.
+This guide is part of our [paper](../../../publications.md#enhancing-deployment-variability-management-by-pruning-elements-in-deployment-models){target=_blank} published at the UCC 2023.
 Also check our other [publications](../../../publications.md){target=_blank}.